codeMolecules/todo-list/README.md

 # todo-list
-A todo list app with React & Redux
+A todo list app with React & Redux using Create React App.